KUB Coin (KUB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KUB Coin Historical Price

-According to the latest data gathered on KUB Coin live price page, the current price of KUB Coin is 1.52USD.
-The circulating supply of KUB Coin(KUB) is 88.85M KUB , giving it a market capitalization of $135.29M.
+According to the latest data gathered on KUB Coin live price page, the current price of KUB Coin is 1.49USD.
+The circulating supply of KUB Coin(KUB) is 88.85M KUB , giving it a market capitalization of $132.55M.

 The KUB Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KUB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.